juananpe/ikastenbot/README.md

 # Ikastenbot

-Ikastenbot is a Telegram bot that handles [GanttProjects][1].
+Ikastenbot is a Telegram bot that handles [GanttProjects][gantt-project-page].
 The bot is able to import the tasks from a `.gan` file and send reminders whenever those tasks are close to be reached.
 The user can delay those tasks —the bot will take care of the dependant tasks— and turn on/off the notifications.

 # Configuration
 ## Note